 Prädikatswein riesling grapes require a yet greater level of ripeness than Qualitätswein.
 There are then six categories within Prädikatswein (sub-categories, if you will).

 First up is Kabinett.
 If you encounter this on a bottle, it will typically be light in body, and picked earliest in the Prädikatswein category, resulting in delicate green fruit, citrus and floral aromas.
+If you wish to try one of the best Kabinett, try Dr. Loosen.

 Following is Spätlese, translated as “late harvest”.
 These Riesling grapes will develop higher levels of sugar content in wine than the Kabinett, producing a fuller wine with wonderfully ripe citrus and stone-fruit flavours.